raulmur/ORB_SLAM2/README.md

 For a closed-source version of ORB-SLAM2 for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.

-If you use ORB-SLAM2 in an academic work, please cite:
+If you use ORB-SLAM2 (Monocular) in an academic work, please cite:

     @article{murTRO2015,
       title={{ORB-SLAM}: a Versatile and Accurate Monocular {SLAM} System},